 I know a guy that works a behind the scenes job in a large IT department keeping the computer systems running for his company.
 In his position he has relatively little interaction with others.
 A perfect job for an introvert, right?
 Actually, although I am an introvert, I think his position would not have enough people interaction for me.
 In my job, I have a mix of working alone on projects, working on various teams, and leading teams.
-I know most of the people at my organization, as I have spent many years there.
+I know most of the people in my organization, as I have spent many years there.
 It is important to me to have great relationships and have a voice in the organization.
 I thrive on being able to contribute big ideas, being part of the decision-making process, and being recognized for great work.
 A behind the scenes job doesn’t necessarily lend itself to this.

 My position could be held by either an introvert or extrovert, as is the case for most jobs, in my opinion.
 An an introvert, I bring a unique set of skills to my position and I know an extrovert would bring a different set of skills.
 Either could excel.
 Sometimes a partnership may be useful to compensate for an area of weakness.